BBC iPlayer: Freesat

 On 2 November 2009, it was announced that a beta release of the iPlayer for Freesat would be released on 7 December 2009 to a limited number of Freesat viewers.
 On 21 December 2009, the iPlayer was made available on a soft launch to Freesat viewers with Humax Foxsat HD receivers only, with an official release on 11 January 2010.
 It is the final beta version of the iPlayer, available via the red button on interactive page 7001.
-On 20 January 2010, Sony released software update 1.630SA to enable the iPlayer on all of their Freesat integrated televisions.
+On 20 January 2010, Sony released software update 1.630SA to enable the iPlayer on all of their Freesat-integrated televisions.

 On 25 March 2010, the iPlayer was added to TechniSat receivers, with an update for Harvard International receivers released on 31 March.
 However, the Harvard upgrade will not be available on early model standard definition Freesat receivers sold under the Bush, Goodmans and Grundig brands.
-Harvard International is therefore offering a replacement high definition receiver to anyone affected.
+Harvard International is therefore offering a replacement high-definition receiver to anyone affected.
 Panasonic had aimed to add the iPlayer to all of its devices by October 2010, but support was only extended to the 2008 range in September 2011.
-LG have been unable to update their Freesat integrated LF7700 television and were offering a free Freesat set-top box, however this promotional goodwill gesture ended after a 6-month period.
+LG have been unable to update their Freesat integrated LF7700 television and were offering a free Freesat set-top box; however, this promotional goodwill gesture ended after 6 months.
 On 16 December 2010, the iPlayer was assigned to Freesat channel 901, in addition to access via the BBC Red Button.